 - CAMHS Crisis Response Team – This service operates 24 hours and day, 7 days a week and is for young people (under 18) who are experiencing emotional distress and are struggling to cope.
 The team responds to a young person’s immediate care needs by offering specialist short-term help in the community.
 The team will stay involved until there is a resolution of the immediate crisis (usually within 72 hours).
 CAMHS crisis response team 01482 335600.

 Find out more on any of these services by visiting the Humber NHS Foundation Trust website here.

 The CCG’s vision is for children and young people in Hull who have mental health issues to have access to timely, integrated, multi-disciplinary mental health services which will ensure effective assessment, treatment and support for them and their families.

-We aim to build emotional resilience in children and young people in Hull, to enable them to respond to life’s challenges, and to ensure that they are supported by the right person, at the right time.
-We want children and young people to know how and where they can access support when they need it.
-Our aim is to reduce reliance on specialist services and to provide enhanced early intervention and support.
+Working in close partnership with a number of local agencies, we aim to build emotional resilience in children and young people in Hull, to enable them to respond to life’s challenges, and to ensure that they are supported by the right person, at the right time.
+We want children and young people to know how, and where, they can access support when they need it.
+With our partners, our aim is to reduce reliance on specialist services and to provide enhanced early intervention and support.